tensorly/viz/README.rst

     pip install -e .[test]

-inside your local copy of the TLVis repository.
+inside your local copy of the TLViz repository.

 The tests can be run by calling ``pytest`` with no additional arguments.
 All doctests are ran by default and a coverage summary will be printed on the screen.